Blog

 paticca-samuppada, (Pali: “dependent origination”) Sanskrit pratitya-samutpada, the chain, or law, of dependent origination, or the chain of causation—a fundamental concept of Buddhism describing the causes of suffering (dukkha; Sanskrit duhkha) and the course of events that lead a being through rebirth, old age, and …

-READ ALSO: What is information made of?
+READ ALSO: What is greenhouse effect in long?

 What do you understand by Pratityasamutpada?